why-not-try-calmer/openSUSE-docs-revamped-temp/project/dnf.md

 ## Managing repositories
 ### Adding repositories
-For adding repositories, DNF and zypper are very much alike: they both have to be pointed to a `.repo` file:
+DNF in this sense is very similar to zypper in a sense that it has to be pointed to .repo file:

  `# dnf config-manager --add-repo URL`

-To add a repository from OBS you would have to replace the `zypper addrepo` part with `dnf config-manager --add-repo`, finally appending the url.
+To add a repository from OBS you would have to replace the `zypper addrepo` part with `dnf config-manager --add-repo` and the url at the end.

  `# dnf config-manager --add-repo https://download.opensuse.org/repositories/devel:languages:python/openSUSE_Tumbleweed/devel:languages:python.repo`